How does The Income Tax School compare to other tax schools?

 How can I be assured that no one will have access to my course information online?

 Each Student is issued a unique username and password that is required to enter the secure area of the website where their student’s data is entered and stored.Back To Top

 Will I be able to complete an online assignment more than once?

 You will be allowed 2 attempts for chapter quizzes/tests and 1 attempt for final exams.
 You must successfully complete each section (70% is passing) before you are able to move on to the next one.
-A minimum cumulative grade point average of 80% or higher is required to receive the Chartered Tax certificate designations.
+An average of 80% or better is required to receive the Chartered Tax Professional designation.Back To Top

 What happens if I am unable to complete my online assignment in one sitting?